ShubhamTiwari1488/WeatherApplication/README.md

-# This is Weather Application using API from openweatherapi.
+# This is Weather Application.
 # I have used Node.js as the backend.
+# I have used openWeatherAPI for fetching the weather data